 Course clocks will be located at each mile marker along the course as well as the Start and Finish Lines.
 Timing mats will be located at the Start Line, Mile 5 and Finish Line.

 There are 5 Aid Stations located along the 10 Mile course.
-Each Aid Station includes: Water, Gatorade Endurance Formula, port-o-lets and medical support.
+Each Aid Station includes: Water, Nuun, port-o-lets and medical support.

 The course will remain open for 2.5 hours (approximately 15 minutes/mile) from the time the last group of runners has crossed the start line.
 Each participant’s bib number must be clearly visible and on front of the torso at all times and is required for entrance into the Stadium for the on field finish.